 Jacob Allen Utley; email@example.com

 I have a wide range of interests.
-I have had a strong fascination in science and research for many years, and I plan on studying and working in biochemistry.
-I have worked toward advancing my experience in chemistry in many ways, such as excelling in challenging classes and undertaking internship and research opportunities.
+I have had a strong fascination with science and research for many years, and I plan on studying and working in biochemistry.
+I have worked toward advancing my experience in chemistry in several ways, such as excelling in challenging courses and undertaking many internships and research opportunities.

 Programmer and Electrical Engineer; Stratford High School Robotics Team; Spring 2014, 2015, and 2016: designed, built, and programmed robots to participate in regional and worldwide competitions, including the 2016 FIRST Robotics Competition Championship, in which the team reached subdivision finals.

 Photographer; Stratford Photography Club; Aug.
 2016–May 2017: used professional equipment at school events to effectively capture sports and student life.

 Student Ambassador; Stratford High School; Aug.
 2013–May 2017: represented the school by giving tours to visitors and speaking about the school as a voice of the student body.

 Athlete; Stratford High School Tennis Team; Spring 2014, 2015, 2016, and 2017: competed against other schools in tennis matches for my school’s tennis team.

 Athlete; Stratford High School Cross-Country Team; Fall 2013, 2014, and 2015: ran in regional competitions for my school’s cross-country running team.

 Researcher (Accepted); University of Tennessee, Knoxville, 2020 NSF REU Program in Chemistry; Summer 2020: was accepted to the NSF REU Program in Chemistry at UTK, but the internship was cancelled due to COVID-19.